-However, regardless of the reason for which the driving ban was issued, the following conceptual distinction is to be particularly noted as a special feature of German law and can quickly lead to confusion if it is not known.
-In Germany there is a strict distinction between the terms “driving licence” and “permission to drive“.
+However, regardless of why the driving ban was issued, the following conceptual distinction is to be particularly noted as a special feature of German law and can quickly lead to confusion if it is not known.
+In Germany, there is a strict distinction between the terms “driving licence” and “permission to drive“.
 In this context, the driving licence is basically the document which proves the permission to drive and thus the holder’s entitlement to drive motor vehicles.
-It is therefore not surprising that in Germany it is generally permitted to drive without a driving licence on hand.
-Only if a requirement for presentation of the driving licence is not fulfilled is a warning fee to be paid.
-The driving ban leads to the suspension of the driving licence for a period of one to three months, i.e. during this period there is no entitlement to drive a motor vehicle.
+Therefore, it is not surprising that in Germany it is generally permitted to drive without a driving licence on hand.
+Only if a requirement for the driving licence presentation is not fulfilled is a warning fee to be paid.
+The driving ban leads to the suspension of the driving licence for one to three months, i.e. during this period, there is no entitlement to drive a motor vehicle.
 At the end of the driving ban period, the driving licence is automatically regained.

 In contrast to driving without a driving licence, driving following a driving ban does not lead to a warning, but constitutes a criminal offence according to § 21 StVG, which is punishable with a prison sentence of up to one year or with a fine.
 In some other countries, no distinction is made between driving licence and the permission to drive, so that there the document confirming the right to drive a vehicle is at the same time the right itself.
-Thus, the differentiation between “driving licence” and “permission to drive” is not only essential for the further explanations, but also for the practical procedure in German road traffic.
+Thus, the differentiation between “driving licence” and “permission to drive” is essential for further explanations and the practical procedure in German road traffic.

 Possibility of a Driving Ban for the Foreign Driver

 The question now arises as to whether the German authorities can issue an effective driving ban on foreign driving licences at all or whether this falls within the competence of the foreign state which issued the driving licence.